 Study various social media sites to answer the question: Which of the social media platforms available to you will best help you fulfill your goals for reaching your key audiences in an efficient way?

-- Each social media platform has its own set of strengths and weaknesses in such areas as ease of use, type of content included, popularity with users, privacy controls and community user expectations.
+- Each social media platform has its own set of strengths and weaknesses in areas such as ease of use, type of content included, popularity with various audiences, privacy controls and community user expectations.

 - Understanding what you're trying to communicate will help guide your decision in selecting a platform or platforms.
 For example, if you're interested mostly in sharing "headlines," Twitter may be your best platform.
 If you're more interested in developing a community dialogue, Facebook may be the better choice.

-- Learn what the individual platforms offer and how their communities work when developing a site plan.
+- Learn what the individual platforms offer and how their communities work when developing a social media plan.

-- Choose only one or two platforms, especially in the beginning, to focus your plan.
+- Focus on one or two platforms, especially in the beginning.

 If the social media presence will be for departmental rather than individual professional purposes, identify the faculty or staff member(s) who will manage the site.

-- Choose at least one person from your department who will be primarily responsible for monitoring and updating your site.
+- Assign at least one of the administrators from your department to be primarily responsible for monitoring and updating your site.
 This person should be able to check the site at least once daily and, in general, depending on which social media presence you have chosen, update it with new content several times a week.

 - Set clear expectations for this person's understanding of the site's tools, the privacy settings you want to follow, and the frequency of posting and reviewing site content.

-- Assign and train a backup who is familiar with the communications goals you have set for the site.
+- Assign and train a backup administrator who is familiar with the social media goals you have set.

 Select an appropriate name for your site.

-- The site name should make it clear to visitors that it represents a specific profession, department or office associated with Bucknell.
-For example, a Twitter “handle” for the College of Engineering might be @BucknellEngineering.
+- The site name should make it clear to visitors that it represents a specific profession, department or office associated with Bucknell University.

 Start small and build your site before officially launching.

-- Create your site and begin populating it with content for several weeks before announcing it broadly.
+- Create your social media presence and begin populating it with content for several weeks before announcing it broadly.